 I hope I have given you some creative ideas to decorate your Easter table.

 If you are like me and can’t get enough tulips, stop by to read my post, Ways I Have Decorated with Tulips for more inspiration.
+Since then, I have also decorated another Easter table – Simple and Festive Easter Table Setting with Bunnies.
 Happy Easter to you!